 When the time then came to decide on a university, I knew I wanted to go to an engineering school.
 I wanted to stay in the region, and the financial bonus of staying in state was a big bonus, which meant my choices were fairly limited.
 If I was to pursue Aerospace Engineering, as I had originally hoped, I would have to go to the University of Washington, so I widened my search to include Mechanical Engineering programs at Washington State University, Gonzaga, and a few other regional schools.
 WSU stood out to me for it’s strong sense of community, friendly atmosphere, and loyal fan base so when I found out they would offer me full tuition to attend, I jumped at the chance to go.

 I don’t believe I’ve ever made a better choice than that decision to attend WSU.
 The people I have met here and the opportunities I have been able to take advantage of are beyond what I had hoped possible in an undergraduate degree.
 During my time here I have met some of the most important people at companies like SpaceX, Lockheed Martin, and Plantary Resouces (among others); traveled to two new countries and five new states; toured facilities at Blue Origin, Aerojet, Windward Performance, and many others; attended three conferences related to my field and a Model UN conference; led several student clubs; worked on real research issues; and was able to participate in several student-led, student-run engineering projects.
 There a lot of places that can provide the opportunity to do a few of these things, but the ability to do it all is something really special.

-I’m currently looking into possible ways to improve the efficiency and scalability of liquid hydrogen production through the use of a novel, patent pending concept – the catalyzed vortex tube.
-I hope to be able to develop this research into a solution that can provide compact long term energy storage for the renewable energy market.
+My master’s research examined ways to improve the efficiency and scalability of liquid hydrogen production through the use of a novel, patent pending concept – the catalyzed vortex tube.
 For more information on this concept, read through my posts.